Banner

 Law School 3037

-Join The Center for Innovation Policy at Duke Law, the Duke Sanford Cyber Policy Program, and DQ-Certificate in Digital Intelligence Program of the Duke Initiative for Science & Society for a program focusing on the importance of semiconductors in the global economy with Jimmy Goodrich, Vice President for Global Policy, Semiconductor Industry Association.
+Join the Center for Innovation Policy at Duke Law, the Duke Sanford Cyber Policy Program, and DQ-Certificate in Digital Intelligence Program of the Duke Initiative for Science & Society for a program focusing on the importance of semiconductors in the global economy with Jimmy Goodrich, Vice President for Global Policy, Semiconductor Industry Association.
 This program is part of a series of events focusing on the policy issues surrounding semiconductor manufacturing and supply chain.
 Lunch will be provided.
 Contact Bonnie Blundell (bonnie.blundell@law.duke.edu).

 November 08, 2022